mfts/DevOps-Cloudformation-P2/README.md

 Bonus points if you add `http://` in front of the load balancer **DNS Name** in the output, for convenience.

+## Requirements

+- AWS S3 bucket with an `index.html` file
+- Replace `servers.yml#line 105` with the correct S3 bucket name

 ## Installation